leonardinius/leonardinius.github.io/_drafts/devops-101-on-saltstack-example.md

 application maintenance or use PAAS.
 It depends on scope, budget, difficulty, level of expertise required, average Joe on the team, ...
 To sum up, in some cases it's up to external stuff you can't control (budget, client wishes..) and in some cases it's team internal decision.

-In later case the real question is - _Are operations part of your Core Competences?
-You don't want to outsource that_.
+> _Are operations part of your Core Competences?_
+> _You don't want to outsource that_.

 In my latest project our team have found ourselves in need of system administration and maintenance.
-Project deliveries (amongst others) are legacy system migration to Amazon Web Services (namely ec2, s3 et cetera) and support/operations takeover.
+Project deliveries (amongst others) are legacy system migration to Amazon Web Services and support/operations takeover.
 As usual things become more and more difficult when you dig in deep enough.
 Even simple cases (and I consider that particular project small enough to give it `M` size complexity T-shirt) become nontrivial:

  - Mapping all different kinds of topology to constraints of new platform
-- Ensuring non-functional requirements still stand true
+ - Ensuring non-functional requirements still stand true We want to make small
-- We want to make small confident steps and polish later.
-Therefore we are unwilling to throw away all existing infrastructure, security configuration, instance inter communication schemes et cetera.
-We do it as we need to (or are forced to by two previous bullet points).
+ - confident steps and polish later.
+Therefore we are unwilling to throw away
+ - all existing infrastructure, security configuration, instance inter
+ - communication schemes et cetera.
+We do it as we need to (or are forced to by
+ - two previous bullet points).

 As [@pukhalski](https://twitter.com/pukhalski) has [pointed out](https://twitter.com/pukhalski/status/492235123597639680)

 > Architecture is constraint-based design.
-Art is design without constraints.
+> Art is design without constraints.

 And I could not agree more.
 Sometimes we have to limit our creative side and do what we need to do in most safe/efficient way plausible.